 A green progress bar represents the successful completion of a process, and the accompanying check-circle icon demonstrates the error that has occurred in the process.

 Titles should clearly describe the process that is being measured.
 Try to keep titles between 1 and 3 words.
-An example of a title could be “Downloading Your Application.”
-Insert in “Your Application” the application name.
+An example of a title could be “Downloading your application,” with the application name inserted for "your application."

-Do not provide any other supporting copy to the progress bar that would require the user to read about how to use the progress bar.
-A progress bar should be self-explanatory if you implement labels 1 through 4 that are detailed in the article above.
+Do not provide any other supporting copy to the progress bar that would require the user to read about how to use it.
+A progress bar should be self-explanatory.

 See our content guidelines for additional guidance.